anm/anm.github.com/blog/_posts/2012-09-30-Griffin-USB-Car-Charger.md

 still needed a USB supply.
 I thought I would buy another one of these devices but this time a branded one that cost more than one pound.

-I chose the Griffin PowerJolt Dual Universal Micro.
-It claims 2A output (1A per port).
-It cost £2 from ebay, including postage.
+I chose what was claimed to be the Griffin PowerJolt Dual Universal Micro.
+It is specified as having 2A output (1A per port).
+Since I wrote this article, several people have pointed out that they think I got a fake.
+I suppose a good quality one would cost more that the £2, including postage, which I paid on ebay.

 <a href="http://www.flickr.com/photos/mm0hai/8045424303/" title="Griffin
 PowerJolt Dual Universal Micro by mm0hai, on Flickr"><img